-I am often asked as an avid outdoor cyclist and spinning instructor what is the better option for cycling.
-Should you be indoors hammering the spinning sessions or outdoor on your local cycling trails?
+I am often asked, as an avid outdoor cyclist and spinning instructor, what is the better option for cycling.
+Should you be indoors hammering the spinning sessions or outdoors on your local cycling trails?
 In this article, we’re going to discuss what’s best for a few different reasons.

 Which burns more Calories?

 We cycle a lot of the time because it does burn an amazing amount of calories but what is better for calorie burn, spinning, or cycling outdoors?
 I personally find that spinning has a much higher calorie burn.
 You never stop pedaling when spinning, typically people’s heart rate sits much higher, and when in a group you push yourself harder.

 Whichever you pick, providing you are consistent and you train hard enough you will get fitter.
 Though if you are looking at making good progress quickly then spinning could be a better option.
 It challenges you more, it offers much more structure than riding outside and the resistance it gives you is endless.
 If I plan to be race-ready quickly I will do the majority of my training inside.

 Although you are doing the same motion spinning and outdoors I believe outdoor you have to use more muscles.
 All the work that goes into stabilizing yourself riding outdoor does require more muscles to be working.
 As a trainer, one thing I see is outdoor cyclists typically seem to have more core control than spinners and indoor cyclists.